hobartprinting/prepress/README.md

 To set vairable in Windows:
 Control Panel → System and Security → System → Advanced System Settings → computer name, domain and workgroup settings → Advanced → Environment Variables
+To test: in cmd shell type 'where potrace' or 'where gswin64c'